 Table 1 RCTs comparing reslizumab (3.0 mg/kg body weight every 4 weeks) against placebo

 In each of the five reslizumab RCTs the intervention group received 3.0 mg/kg reslizumab administered every 4 weeks in accordance with the Summary of Product Characteristics.
-The reslizumab trials were all double-blind and all were sponsored by the manufacturer or by one of its subsidiaries (Res-5-0010.
+The reslizumab trials were all double-blind and all were sponsored by the manufacturer or by one of its subsidiaries (Res-5-0010).
 The manufacturer’s key direct evidence for the reslizumab-placebo comparison is primarily taken from two of the five RCTs, trials 3082 and 3083 [11], which we refer to as the pivotal reslizumab trials.
 These had a 52-week duration and identical designs, with clinically significant exacerbation rates (called ‘clinical asthma exacerbation rates’) as their primary outcome.
 The remaining reslizumab trials (3081, 3084 and Res-5-0010) had durations of 15 or 16 weeks, with lung function and asthma control as their primary outcomes (Table 1).
 They differed slightly in their inclusion criteria compared to the pivotal trials; in particular, trial 3084 did not require patients to have ≥400 eosinophils per µL at baseline so the inclusion criteria for this trial does not align with the marketing authorisation for reslizumab.

 Direct comparison between reslizumab and placebo

 The manufacturer conducted direct meta-analyses comparing reslizumab to placebo for several outcomes, including: rates of clinical asthma exacerbations standardised to person-years, hospitalisations due to exacerbations, serious adverse events, discontinuations due to adverse events, changes in asthma control scores, changes in lung function, and changes in HRQoL scores.
 These outcomes were consistent with the NICE scope.
-A frequentist method was used for the meta-analyses except for the exacerbation rateswhich were analysed using a Bayesian approach (the ERG considered this to be appropriate, given the different formats of the outcomes).
+A frequentist method was used for the meta-analyses except for the exacerbation rates, which were analysed using a Bayesian approach (the ERG considered this to be appropriate, given the different formats of the outcomes).
 Fixed-effects and random-effects analyses gave nearly identical results for all outcomes except exacerbation rates, and the random-effects results are shown in Table 2.
-The rate of clinical asthma exacerbations was statistically significantly lower in the reslizumab group than the placebo group with a fixed effects model (hazard ratio 0.44; 95% credible interval 0.35 to 0.56) but did not differ significantly with a random effects model (hazard ratio 0.43; 95% credible interval 0.17 to 1.10).
+The rate of clinical asthma exacerbations was statistically significantly lower in the reslizumab group than the placebo group with a fixed effects model (hazard ratio 0.44; 95% credible interval 0.35 to 0.56), but did not differ significantly with a random effects model (hazard ratio 0.43; 95% credible interval 0.17 to 1.10).
 The only clinical effectiveness outcome that directly informed the manufacturer’s economic analysis was the standardised rate of asthma exacerbations.
 The manufacturer provided a meta-analysis of trials 3082, 3083 and Res-05-010 for this outcome (Table 2), but the exacerbation rates in the manufacturer’s economic model were based on individual patient data from trials 3082 and 3083 rather than from the meta-analysis hazard ratio.

 Table 2 Direct meta-analysis results: reslizumab versus placebo